 Modern geologists explain it as the contraction of rocks, but Enchanted Rock had gained its reputation as being mystical and stuck with it by then.

-Even now, people think that the enormous pink granite dome is haunted by the spirits of fallen tribal princesses and warriors that used to live there.
+Even now, people think that the enormous pink granite dome is haunted by the spirits of fallen tribal princesses and warriors who used to live there.

 It is a locally-owned steak dinner restaurant and motel in Amarillo, Texas.
 This place is best known for its 72-ounce steak challenge.

-In this challenge, if you eat 72 ounces of steak within one hour or less than that, then you get the whole meal which includes: a baked potato, bread roll with butter, the steak itself, salad, and a shrimp cocktail, all for free.
+In this challenge, if you eat 72 ounces of steak within one hour or less, then you get the whole meal, which includes a baked potato, bread roll with butter, the steak itself, salad, and a shrimp cocktail, all for free.
 It is almost 72$ worth of meals that you can get for free.

-Many people have attempted this challenge, and a tiny proportion of them was able to complete it.
+Many people have attempted this challenge, and a tiny proportion of them were able to complete it.
 And it’s just an added benefit that the food here is delicious.

-So, if you want to have a fun day with delicious foods, Big Texan Steak Ranch is one of the best places to visit in Texas.
+So, if you want to have a fun day with delicious food, Big Texan Steak Ranch is one of Texas’s best places to visit.

-Situated in Fort Worth, it is a historic district registered on the National Register Of Historic Places.
-The stockyard here is not just any stockyard-this stockyard made Fort Worth famous.
+It is a historic district in Fort Worth registered on the National Register Of Historic Places.
+The stockyard here is not just any stockyard- this stockyard made Fort Worth famous.

 Along with the stockyard, this place is famous for its western-themed stories, prominent boot-making companies, cattle drives, stagecoaches, cowboy cuisine, kid’s activities, and rodeo.
 There are even dance halls and bars for you to end your day as a traditional cowboy/cowgirl.